zyzek/LEAPs/content/leaps/leap-4.md

 Continuing LYRA rewards for a lower and symetrical liquidity range will provide incentive for stakers to migrate their debt from L1 to OE and for current LPs to sell some sUSD for DAI or bring more DAI over from L1 to continue liquidity providing.
 This should lead to the following outcomes:

 - Moving the upper bound of the liquidity range closer to the current market.
 - Requiring equal parts sUSD/DAI to liquidity provide in the range.
 - Reduce the cost of acquiring sUSD on OE for non snx stakers, enabling liquidity providers and traders from the broader community to access the platform.
-- Reduce the time frame to allow more flexibility to change with market conditions
+- Reduce the time frame to allow more flexibility to change with market conditions.

 ## Specification
 <!--The specification should describe the syntax and semantics of any new feature, there are five sections